danieleduardofajardof/chatbot-soft-skills-RAG/README.md

 git commit -m "Some comments..." git push
 ```
+In order to avoid login everytime, add your SSH to the repo configuration for SSH Authentication.
 ## Implementation Details

 The chatbot utilizes a RAG approach, retrieving relevant information from stored conversations to enhance its responses.
 Key functionalities include: